odoochain/chain_docker_odoo/README.md

 3. Once confirmed OK, copy test image in prod image and restart prod instance on this new image
 4. Use prod image on production instance

+This role is originally derivated from the work done by [Tecnativa/Doodba](https://github.com/Tecnativa/doodba) for creating a generic Odoo Docker, although it has been reworked lately in order to reduce drastically the size of the Docker image used, since using Tecnativa Doodba, we were reaching 1.5 GB for the image, when the new images are around 800 MB.

+This role is taking advantage of [Le Filament Odoo Docker](https://hub.docker.com/repository/docker/lefilament/odoo) which is also described on corresponding [Le Filament GitHub page](https://github.com/lefilament/odoo_docker) and adds on top additional OCA modules and private modules defined with variables *odoo_custom_modules_oca* and *odoo_custom_modules* (see below)

 Requirements
 ------------